 -Federal Privacy Act of 1974:

-This law was established to ensure government agencies protect the privacy of individuals and businesses and holds them liable for any breach of privacy.
+This law ensure government agencies protect the privacy of individuals and businesses.
+Holds them liable for any breach of privacy.

 -Economic Espionage Act of 1996:

-This is the first federal law to define and punish the misappropriation and theft of “trade secrets.”
+This is the first federal law.
+It define and punish the misappropriation and theft of “trade secrets.”
 However, under the law, the government can only protect those who have taken “reasonable measures” to keep those trade secrets from being stolen.

 -The Sarbanes-Oxley Act of 2002:

-Sometimes called “SOX” for short, this law defines which records should be kept and for how long.
-This includes electronic records as well as hard copy records, and consequences for non-compliance is harsh, including fines and prison time.
+Sometimes called “SOX” for short.
+It defines which records to keep and for how long.
+This includes electronic records as well as hard copy records.
+Consequences for non-compliance is harsh, including fines and prison time.
 This law not only affects financial aspects of corporations, but also IT sections.